vincentzhang96/HearthCaptureLib/readme.md

 * **HearthCaptureDumper** - Listens for a Hearthstone game and dumps the parsed packets to file.
   * `java -cp HearthCaptureLib.jar co.phoenixlab.hearthstone.hearthcapturelib.HearthCaptureDumper FILE_TO_DUMP_TO`
 * **HearthCaptureDumpReader** - Reads a dump file created by `HearthCaptureDumper` and returns a `CaptureQueue` containing those packets.
-  * `java -cp HearthCaptureLib.jar co.phoenixlab.hearthstone.hearthcapturelib.HearthCaptureDumpReader FILE_TO_DUMP_TO`
+  * `java -cp HearthCaptureLib.jar co.phoenixlab.hearthstone.hearthcapturelib.HearthCaptureDumpReader FILE_TO_READ_FROM`

 Known Issues
 ----